-Chrysovalantis (Chrys) P. Kefalas, Esq., serves as vice president of brand strategy for the National Association of Manufacturers (NAM), the nation’s largest industrial trade association.
-In this role, Mr. Kefalas is a key counselor to the NAM’s leadership and oversees the executive communications, marketing strategy and digital innovation and creative content teams charged with advancing the association’s brand and helping to tell the manufacturing story in the United States.
-Mr. Kefalas is also the founder of, and campaign manager for, Creators Wanted, the largest public affairs campaign in the NAM’s history, the lead on the “This Is Our Shot” Project to promote COVID-19 vaccination and Editor-in-Chief of Input, the NAM’s morning newsletter for manufacturing executives.
+Chrysovalantis (Chrys) P. Kefalas, Esq., serves as managing vice president of brand strategy for the National Association of Manufacturers (NAM), the nation’s largest industrial trade association.
+In this role, Chrys is a key counselor to the NAM’s leadership and oversees the executive communications, marketing strategy and digital innovation and creative content teams charged with advancing the association’s brand and helping to tell the manufacturing story in the United States.
+Chrys is also the founder of, and chief strategist for, Creators Wanted, the largest public affairs campaign in the NAM’s history, the lead on the “This Is Our Shot” Project to promote COVID-19 vaccination and Editor-in-Chief of Input, the NAM’s morning newsletter for manufacturing executives.

-With his state appointment in 2004, Mr. Kefalas became the youngest attorney to serve as a counsel to the governor in Maryland history.
+With his state appointment in 2004, Chrys became the youngest attorney to serve as a counsel to the governor in Maryland history.
 Smart CEO magazine recognized him as one of Maryland’s Legal Elite.

-Mr. Kefalas has appeared on Fox News and he has testified before state and federal legislative committees.
-His own written commentary has appeared in The Washington Post, The Chicago Tribune, The Huffington Post, The Baltimore Sun and The Hill, and his other writings for principals have appeared in The Wall Street Journal, The New York Times, USA Today, Politico and in other notable international, national, regional and state newspapers.
+Chrys has appeared on CNN, MSBNC and Fox News and he has testified before state and federal legislative committees.
+His own written commentary has appeared in The Washington Post, The Chicago Tribune, The Huffington Post, The Baltimore Sun and The Hill, and his other writings for principals have appeared in The Wall Street Journal, The New York Times, The Washington Post, USA Today, Politico and in other notable international, national, regional and state newspapers.

 He is a graduate of Loyola University Maryland and the University of Baltimore School of Law.